 John Scarne was a magic and card trick know-it-all.
-He level of expertise was very deep.
+His level of expertise was very deep.
 His book Scarne on Card Tricks is a classic.
-It had 155 good tricks, all of them being simple or using very to little of no sleight of hand.
+It had 155 good tricks, all of them being simple or using very little or no sleight of hand.

 Karl Fulves – Self-Working Card Tricks